klustria/helidon-mp-ocivault-unittest/Practices.md

        }
        ```
     2. Run the test by doing either of the following:
-       1. Right-click on `CdiBeanFakeTest` found on the Project window tool and choosing `Run 'CdiBeanFakeTest'` from the drop-down menu.
+       1. Right-click on `CdiBeanFakeTest` found on the `Project` window tool and choose `Run 'CdiBeanFakeTest'` from the drop-down menu.
        2. Click on the green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
-    3. The test will begin execution and all test results should be successful once completed.
+    3. The test will begin execution and all test results, particularly that of `testCreateSecret()`, `testGetUsernameAndPassword()` and `testGetUnknownSecret()` should show that they had completed successfully.
  15. Congratulations!
-You have successfully completed this exercise.
+You have successfully completed Practice 1.

 ## Practice 2.
 Create Unit Test using Mockito
 1. This exercise assumes that you have completed `Practice 1` as it requires some components that had already been created in that exercise.
-If this is not the case, ensure that you have performed steps 1 through 6 of `Practice 1` to be able to continue.
+If this is not the case, ensure that you have performed steps 1 through 5 of `Practice 1` at a minimum to be able to continue.
-2. Open the project in IntelliJ, if it is not currently open:
+2. Open the project in IntelliJ if it is not currently open.
+Otherwise, skip this step.
-   1. If no projects are active in the IDE, Use `Open` button from the Welcome screen and choose the directory of the project.
+   1. If no projects are active in the IDE, use `Open` button from the Welcome screen and choose the directory of the project.
    2. If other projects were previously opened in the IDE, use `File->Open` from the menu bar and choose the directory of the project.
 3. Open and update `pom.xml` from the project root directory to add required dependency:
    1. Add Mockito dependency with test scope inside the `dependencies` clause.
 Place it after `io.helidon.microprofile.tests:helidon-microprofile-tests-junit5` dependency declaration.